Advertiser Disclosure

 You can get out of debt or finance new purchases with a 0% APR credit card that offers no interest on purchases, balance transfers, or both.
 When you carry a balance on an interest-free credit card, you can save significantly compared to carrying a balance on a high interest credit card.

-Most balance transfer credit cards offer a year-long interest-free period, and some cards also offer 0% balance transfer fees which can give you extra time to make payments to pay off your debt.
+Most balance transfer credit cards offer a year-long interest-free period, and some cards also offer 0% balance transfer fees which can allow you extra time to make payments to pay off your debt.

 Consider putting a large purchase on an intro 0% APR card and benefit from no interest charges while you repay your debt.
 If you want to take advantage of the intro period, make sure you pay it off before it ends.